liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

       - expected result
       - actual result
       - pass/fail
-    - For automated tests, these should be a well documented set of tests (preferably written in python).
+    - For automated and performance tests, these should be a well documented set of tests (preferably written in python).
 Docstrings should be used to describe the test actions and expected outcomes.

   - Test Result Reports